 Along with many other democrats, Lee is currently charged with multiple counts of corruption.
 Leland Yee was also charged with illegal gun running.
 The anti-civil rights activist wanted to disarm the law abiding, while supplying fully automatic weapons and shoulder fired missiles, purchased from Islamic terrorists, to his friends in the Tong.

 It’s taken a few years, but I’ve finally finished all ten seasons of Stargate SG:1.
-That, along with two movies, and six seasons of two different spinoff series, make it one of the longest running and successful Science Fiction series of all times.
+That, along with two movies, and seven seasons of two different spinoff series, make it one of the longest running and successful Science Fiction series of all times.
 Don’t forget the movie that the series was based on.

 Over ten seasons, the series had time to do rich character development, story arcs, and even took the time to poke fun at themselves.